-Pharmacotherapeutic group: antiepileptics, carboxamide derivatives.
-ATC code: N03AF03.
+Pharmacotherapeutic Group: Antiepileptics, carboxamide derivatives.
+ATC Code: N03AF03.

-Pharmacology: Pharmacodynamics: Mechanism of action: Rufinamide modulates the activity of sodium channels, prolonging their inactive state.
+Pharmacology: Pharmacodynamics: Mechanism of Action: Rufinamide modulates the activity of sodium channels, prolonging their inactive state.
 Rufinamide is active in a range of animal models of epilepsy.

-Clinical experience: Inovelon (rufinamide tablets) was administered in a double blind, placebo-controlled study, at doses of up to 45 mg/kg/day for 84 days, to 139 patients with inadequately controlled seizures associated with Lennox-Gastaut Syndrome (including both atypical absence seizures and drop attacks).
+Clinical Experience: Inovelon (rufinamide tablets) was administered in a double blind, placebo-controlled study, at doses of up to 45 mg/kg/day for 84 days to 139 patients with inadequately controlled seizures associated with Lennox-Gastaut Syndrome (including both atypical absence seizures and drop attacks).
 Male or female patients (between 4 and 30 years of age) were included if they were being treated with 1 to 3 concomitant fixed-dose antiepileptic medicinal products.
 Each patient had to have at least 90 seizures in the month prior to study entry.
-A significant improvement was observed for all three primary variables: the percentage change in total seizure frequency per 28 days during the maintenance phase relative to baseline (-35.8% on Inovelon vs. -1.6% on placebo, p= 0.0006), the number of tonic-atonic seizures (-42.9% on Inovelon vs. 2.2% on placebo, p = 0.0002), and the seizure severity rating from the Global Evaluation performed by the parent/guardian at the end of the double-blind phase (much or very much improved in 32.2% on Inovelon vs. 14.5% on the placebo arm, p=0.0041).
+A significant improvement was observed for all three primary variables: The percentage change in total seizure frequency per 28 days during the maintenance phase relative to baseline (-35.8% on Inovelon vs. -1.6% on placebo, p=0.0006), the number of tonic-atonic seizures (-42.9% on Inovelon vs. 2.2% on placebo, p=0.0002), and the seizure severity rating from the Global Evaluation performed by the parent/guardian at the end of the double-blind phase (much or very much improved in 32.2% on Inovelon vs. 14.5% on the placebo arm, p=0.0041).

 Population pharmacokinetic/pharmacodynamic modelling demonstrated that the reduction of total and tonic-atonic seizure frequencies, the improvement of the global evaluation of seizure severity and the increase in probability of reduction of seizure frequency were dependent on rufinamide concentrations.

 Pharmacokinetics: Absorption: Maximum plasma levels are reached approximately 6 hours after administration.
-Peak concentration (Cmax) and plasma AUC of rufinamide increase less than proportionally with doses in both fasted and fed healthy subjects and in patients, probably due to dose-limited absorption behavior.
+Peak concentration (Cmax) and plasma AUC of rufinamide increase less than proportionally with doses in both fasted and fed healthy subjects and in patients, probably due to dose-limited absorption behaviour.
 After single doses food increases the bioavailability (AUC) of rufinamide by approximately 34% and the peak plasma concentration by 56%.

-Distribution: In in-vitro studies, only a small fraction of rufinamide (34%) was bound to human serum proteins with albumin accounting for approximately 80% of this binding.
+Distribution: In in vitro studies, only a small fraction of rufinamide (34%) was bound to human serum proteins with albumin accounting for approximately 80% of this binding.
 This indicates minimal risk of drug-drug interactions by displacement from binding sites during concomitant administration of other substances.
 Rufinamide was evenly distributed between erythrocytes and plasma.